 Keep Your Boat Registration Certificate Safe and Handy For Licensing a Boat in BC

 The freedom to head out onto the open water whenever you please is a major perk of boat ownership.
-If you’re new to sailing or this is your first boat, you might need to realize that you have to register it with the state before you can use it.
-The good news is that the process of watercraft registration in British Columbia is quick and easy.
+If you’re new to sailing or this is your first boat, remember that you have to register it with the state before you use it.
+The good news is that the process of personal watercraft registration in British Columbia is quick and easy.
 However, there are many details to remember, and follow all local ordinances.

 Make Sure Your Insurance Is Up-To-Date